 Chemistry 635: For course information, see Chem 635.

 Spectroscopy Problems: As part of the undergraduate organic course, we enjoy using spectroscopic data sets to deduce the structure of organic unknowns.
-Two interesting problems are posted at #1 and #2.
+An interesting problem is posted at #1.
 For a growing set of integrated problems (starting material, conditions, spectroscopic data for the product) with a separate file for the answers see Chem 334.
 For a diverse collection of problems, detailed instructions at the undergraduate level on how to solve them, as well as the necessary data tables, see Organic Spectroscopic Structure Determination: A Problem Based Learning Approach, available from Oxford University Press (ISBN = 978-0-19-531470-0).
 For detailed instructions on solving the problems, see SpecBook.

-Experiments for the Organic Teaching Lab: Organic Chemistry Laboratory: Standard and Microscale Experiments, by Bell, Clark, Taber and Rodig, available from Cengage (ISBN 0-03-029272-7) [for the answers to the problems in Chapter 12, Chapter 13 and Chapter 14, see answers] includes several new experiments that our students have found to be particularly appealing.
+Experiments for the Organic Teaching Lab: Organic Chemistry Laboratory: Standard and Microscale Experiments, by Bell, Clark, Taber and Rodig, available from Cengage (ISBN 0-03-029272-7) includes several new experiments that our students have found to be particularly appealing.
 For more, see Organic Chem Lab.
 The purpose of this site is to serve as a clearinghouse for new experiments that are suitable for the undergraduate laboratory course.
 Even if your experiment is already published, for instance in the Journal of Chemical Education, we would encourage you to post it here also.
 We hope that this site will serve two purposes: to share useful new procedures with each other, and to let the enthusiastic instructor know what already has been done.

 3-D on the Web!
 You really can see true 3-D on the web.
 Give it a try at Stereo.